bomonike/bomonike.github.io/learn-chinese.md

    * metal   金属 Jīnshǔ, Radical: jiǎ
    * stone   石头 Shítou
    * water/liquids 液体 Yètǐ
-   *
+   * fire    火 Huǒ

 <a target="_blank" href="https://www.youtube.com/watch?v=8ol7DsPnHcE&t=1m30s">Funnier</a>

 ## Dates Months, Numbers

 Instead of the European custom of unique names like "January", Chinese reference months by number 1 to 12 and add 月 (yuè) which means "month" and also "moon" for lunar.
 3rd 三月 is spoken as one fluid word.
 Although 一月 is technically Yīyuè (with a high, flat tone on "yi").
 But in natural speech, it often changes to Yíyuè (with a rising tone) because it's followed by another fourth-tone syllable (yuè).

+<a target="_blank" href="https://youtube.com/shorts/zdAnAz-OOzQ?si=iY-YzUeWZKeAIcvx">VIDEO</a>: On crowns (lieu) worn by emporors during grand ceremonies, the jade pieces hanging down are on 12 strings (chong'er) for the months of the year:

 * 一月	Yīyuè   January
 * 二月	Èryuè   February